simonmarwitz/pyOMA/doc/index.rst

-The toolbox is currently used on a daily basis to analyze the continuously acquired vibration measurements of the Geyer tower monitoring system (since 2015).
+The toolbox is currently used on a daily basis to analyze the continuously acquired vibration measurements of a structural health monitoring system (since 2015).
 Further uses include various academic and commercial measreument campaigns on civil engineering structures including bridges, towers/masts, widespanned floors, etc.